 Every teacher or member of your staff can seamlessly access an interpreter in-person, over the phone, and on video in over 280 languages.
 Interpreter services can be scheduled in advance or activated on-demand, 24/7/365.

-Volatia helps schools turn every written communication they send to English-speaking families into the languages that LEP parents and guardians understand.
+Volatia helps schools turn every written communication they provide or send to English-speaking families into the languages that LEP parents and guardians understand.
 This includes the school’s website, parent handbooks, student discipline policies, and procedures, requests for parent or guardian permission for student participation in school activities, report cards, and student performance notifications from teachers.

 Does your school have bilingual staff or contracted interpreters?
 If so, use terpX, Volatia’s proprietary interpeter management and scheduling platform. terpX will also anable anable your schools to receive calls from LEP individuals in any language.
 The caller dials the number given to them by the school and connects to an interpreter in his or her native tung.
 The interpreter then conferences the school department the caller wishes to reach.
 These solutions increase school efficiency, improves productivity, and empowers LEP families.